Old Man's Creek Reserve, Lot 2

 The Trust would like to thank Ted Rouse for his continued generosity and willingness to see this land protected in perpetuity.

 Still Creek Nature Reserve

 Still Creek Nature Reserve contains 38 acres (15.5 hectares) of land in the Municipality of Whitestone—our first one in this area.
 The property is between Lorimer and Owl lakes, and partly runs along Still Creek.

 We would like to thank Sarah Mitchell for this extremely generous land donation and her desire to see this area protected in perpetuity.
 This land includes a healthy young forest, rocky outcrops, a diversity of wetlands and a meadow

 Thank you to the Ontario Land Trust Alliance and Environment and Climate Change Canada for the financial support through the Nature Smart Climate Solutions Funding Program.
 This program supports projects that provide natural climate solutions, by conserving and restoring ecosystems that store and capture carbon, whilst enhancing environmental resilience and providing critical habitat for Canada’s wildlife.

 Old Man's Creek Reserve

-In 2012 the MWLT acquired Lot 3, a prime piece of shoreline abutting the Old Man’s Creek Reserve.
+In 2012 the MWLT also purchased Lot 3, a prime piece of shoreline abutting the Old Man’s Creek Reserve.
 Lot 3 added 5.7 ha (14 ac) and 304.8 m (1,000 ft) of frontage on Old Man's Creek.
-Like the Old Man’s Creek Reserve, Lot 3 provides habitats to many wildlife species such as the white tailed deer, moose, porcupine, chickadees, and warblers.
+Like OMCR, Lot 3 provides habitat for to many wildlife species such as white-tailed deer, moose, porcupine, chickadees, and warblers.
 A keen eye may spot a fisher or signs of wolves.
-Together with the Old Man's Creek Reserve this property is home to two bird and one turtle species at risk and provides nesting habitat for the silver haired bat.
+Together with the Old Man's Creek Reserve this property is home to two bird and one turtle species at risk and provides a nesting habitat for the silver-haired bat.